 First, we point out that the experiments for exclusive $\Vcb$ are completely different from those for inclusive $\Vcb$.
 The exclusive $\Vcb$ is obtained using the lattice QCD results for the semileptonic form factors combined with the experimental results.
 There are multiple decay channels to determine exclusive $\Vcb$ in lattice QCD such as $\BtoD$, $\BtoDst$, $\BstoDs$, $\BstoDsst$, $\LbtoLc$ and so on.
-All of the results of exclusive $\Vcb$ in multiple channels determined by multiple collaborations in lattice QCD are consistent with one another within statistical uncertainty.
-Therefore, the exclusive $\Vcb$ results from lattice QCD are highly reliable from the standpoint of lattice QCD as well as theoretical particle physics.
-This is a key point for the current status of exclusive $\Vcb$.
+All the results of exclusive $\Vcb$ in multiple channels determined by multiple collaborations in lattice QCD are consistent with one another within statistical uncertainty.
+Therefore, the exclusive $\Vcb$ results from lattice QCD are highly reliable from the standpoint of lattice QCD as well as theoretical and experimental particle physics.
+This is a key observation for the current status of exclusive $\Vcb$.

-On the other hand, inclusive $\Vcb$ is obtained using the heavy quark expansion and QCD sum rules, which are based on the quark-hadron duality.
+On the other hand, inclusive $\Vcb$ is obtained using the heavy quark expansion based on the quark-hadron duality.
 There are a number of attempts in lattice QCD to determine inclusive $\Vcb$ such as that in Ref.~\cite{Barone:2022gkn, Barone:2023tbl}.

-However, all of them at present belong to a category of exploratory study rather than that of high precision measurement.
-Some day in the future it might be possible to determine inclusive $\Vcb$ using lattice QCD tools with such a high precision as to be compatible with exclusive $\Vcb$.
+However, they at present belong to a category of exploratory study rather than that of high precision measurement.
+Some day in near future it might be possible to determine inclusive $\Vcb$ using lattice QCD tools with such a high precision as exclusive $\Vcb$.